henriqueConde/php-oop-ecommerce/README.md

 ```
 Inside the category controller the index action would be triggered so that the user can access the categories page.
 Since this page is only allowed for admins the static method **isAdmin();**  checks if the user has permission to go forward.
 If he/she has a new instance of the category model will be created and with it the controller will be able to request data from the database.
 In this case, the **getCategories();** method will return all the categories available.
 With this information the view is required and will render the page for the final user and will be able to display all the categories.

 This is the basic flow that I used througout the entire application.
-Always check first if controller and action are valid, then trigger the actio inside of the controller, request necessary data (or altering necessary data) by creating a new instance of the model and finally rendering the view with the right data.
+Always check first if controller and action are valid, then trigger the action inside of the controller, request necessary data (or altering necessary data) by creating a new instance of the model and finally rendering the view with the right data.

 ## Lessons Learned